parthibanloganathan/referlist-docs/docs/README.md

 2. Use our [npm module](https://www.npmjs.com/package/referlist) to add Referlist to your React app
 3. Copy and paste a Javascript snippet and add ids to the right elements on your website

 Pick whichever suits your needs best.
-If we don't support an installation method that you want, just email us at <support@referlist.co> and we'll get on it.
+If we don't support an installation method that you need, just email us at <support@referlist.co> and we'll get on it.

 # Install embedded sign up form in a website builder like Squarespace, Weebly, Wix - you write 0 lines of code